unifiedstreaming/fmp4-ingest/ingest_spec.md

 ## Terminology

 This specification uses the following terminology

 ISO BMFF: ISO BMFF in this document refers to part 12 of the ISO/IEC specification which describes the ISO Base media file format and the box structures related in this file format [3].

-* Ftyp: the filetype and compatibility “ftyp” box as described in the ISO BMFF [3] that describes the brand of the media stream file brand.
+**Ftyp**: the filetype and compatibility “ftyp” box as described in the ISO BMFF [3] that describes the brand of the media stream file brand.
-* Moov: the container for all metadata “moov” box as described in the ISO BMFF base media file format [3] that describes the metadata of the media and tracks in the presentation.
+**Moov**: the container for all metadata “moov” box as described in the ISO BMFF base media file format [3] that describes the metadata of the media and tracks in the presentation.
-* Moof: the movie fragment “moof” box as described in the ISO BMFF base media file format [3] that describes the meta data of a fragment of media.
+**Moof**: the movie fragment “moof” box as described in the ISO BMFF base media file format [3] that describes the meta data of a fragment of media.
-* Mdat: the media data container “mdat” box contained in an ISO BMFF  [3], this box contains the physical media samples based on a codec such as for example the HEVC [4] codec.
+**Mdat**: the media data container “mdat” box contained in an ISO BMFF  [3], this box contains the physical media samples based on a codec such as for example the HEVC [4] codec.
-* Kind box: the track kind “kind” box defined in the ISO BMFF [3]  to label a track with its usage (i.e. user defined data)
-* Mfra: the movie fragment random access “mfra” box defined in the ISO BMFF [3]  to signal random access samples [3].
+**Kind**: the track kind “kind” box defined in the ISO BMFF [3]  to label a track with its usage (i.e. user defined data) **Mfra**: the movie fragment random access “mfra” box defined in the ISO BMFF [3]  to signal random access samples [3].
-* Tfdt: the TrackFragmentDecodeTimeBox box “tfdt” in MPEG-4 ISO base media file format [3] used to signal decode time of the media fragment moof box.
+**Tfdt**: the TrackFragmentDecodeTimeBox box “tfdt” in MPEG-4 ISO base media file format [3] used to signal decode time of the media fragment moof box.
-* nmhd: The null media header Box as defined in [3] to signal a track for which no specific media header is defined
-* HTTP: Hyper Text Transfer Protocol, version 1.1 as specified by RFC 2626 [5]
-* HTTP POST: Command used in the Hyper Text Transfer Protocol for pushing data from a source to a destination [5]
-* fragmentedMP4stream: stream of ISO BMFF [1] fragments (moof and mdat), the payload of the live media ingest.
+**nmhd**: The null media header Box as defined in [3] to signal a track for which no specific media header is defined **HTTP**: Hyper Text Transfer Protocol, version 1.1 as specified by RFC 2626 [5] **HTTP POST**: Command used in the Hyper Text Transfer Protocol for pushing data from a source to a destination [5] **fragmentedMP4stream**: stream of ISO BMFF [1] fragments (moof and mdat), the payload of the live media ingest.
-* POST_URL:  Target URL of a post command in the HTTP protocol for pushing data from a source to a destination.
+**POST_URL**:  Target URL of a post command in the HTTP protocol for pushing data from a source to a destination.
-* TCP: Transmission Control Protocol (TCP) as defined in RFC 793 [6]
-* URI_SAFE_IDENTIFIER: identifier/string formatted according to [7]
-* Connection: connection setup between a host and a source using the TCP protocol and the HTTP POST method.
+**TCP**: Transmission Control Protocol (TCP) as defined in RFC 793 [6] **URI_SAFE_IDENTIFIER**: identifier/string formatted according to [7] **Connection**: connection setup between a host and a source using the TCP protocol and the HTTP POST method.
-* Live stream event: the total media broadcast stream of the encoder ingest or source to be pushed to the destination.
+**Live stream event**: the total media broadcast stream of the encoder ingest or source to be pushed to the destination.
-* (Live) encoder: entity performaning live encoder producing a high quality live encoded broadcast stream
-* (Media )Ingest source: a media source ingesting media content to a processing function, typically a live encoder but not restricted to this
+**(Live) encoder**: entity performaning live encoder producing a high quality live encoded broadcast stream **(Media) Ingest source**: a media source ingesting media content to a processing function, typically a live encoder but not restricted to this
-* Publishing point: entity used to publish the media content, consumes the incoming media ingest stream
-* Media processing function/entity: entity used to process media content, can be a producer or consumer of a media ingest stream (or both), typically it is a consumer.
+**Publishing point**: entity used to publish the media content, consumes the incoming media ingest stream **Media processing function/entity**: entity used to process media content, can be a producer or consumer of a media ingest stream (or both), typically it is a consumer of stream of a live source.

-## Ingest Protocol Requirements
+## Ingest Protocol Behavior Specification
 The media and timed meta-data ingest specification uses a standard long-running HTTP POST request to transmit encoded media data packaged in fragmented ISO BMFF [3] format to the media processing entity.
-Each HTTP POST sends a complete fragmented MP4 bitstream ("stream"), starting from the beginning with header boxes (ftyp and moov boxes), and contin-uing with a sequence of fragments (moof and mdat boxes).
+Each HTTP POST sends a complete fragmented MP4 bitstream ("stream"), starting from the beginning with header boxes (ftyp and moov boxes), and continuing with a sequence of fragments (moof and mdat boxes) to the publishing point/ processing entity.

 An example of the Fragmented Media Ingest POST URL targeting the publishing point is: http://mypublishingpoint/ingest.isml/streams(720p)

 The POST URL and syntax is defined as follows using the IETF RFC 5234 ANB [14] to specify the structure.
 * PostURL = Protocol “://” BroadcastURL Identifier
 * Protocol = "http" / "https"